hutzat/photons/README.md

 # photons
-'photons.m' is an object-oritented implementation of a comprehensive analysis library for time-tagged single photon arrival time data.
-It is intended for facile analysis of the photon-stream recorded with PicoQuant TCSPC hardware (such as the HydraHarp, Picoharp.)
+'photons.m' is an object-oritented analysis library for time-tagged single photon arrival time data.
+It is intended for facile parsing and statistical analysis of the photon-stream recorded with PicoQuant TCSPC hardware (such as the HydraHarp, Picoharp.)